TasneemAhmed/Steam-Web-Scraping/README.md

 # Steam-Web-Scraping
-1. Extract data from websit which is new and trending. website link: https://store.steampowered.com/tags/en/Action/
+Web Scraping is obtaining scource code of web page & processing it to get different elements.
-2. Extract data using BeautifulsSoup (python package which ease to extract html data from website).
+1. Extract data from websit which is new and trending. website link: https://store.steampowered.com/tags/en/Action/ using BeautifulsSoup (python package which ease to extract data from HTML document).
-3. Make transformation in data.
+2. Make transformation in data.
-4. Export the data into excel file.
+3. Export the data into excel file.
-5. Make visualisation, create dashboard and get insights from data.
+4. Make visualisation, create dashboard and get insights from data.
    Showing the trending/new gmes & their prices, the count of categories games tags